danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    - **Select inbound ports**: select *SHH (22)*
    - Use default values for other settings

    NOTE: You can use an existing VNET, however, for lab purposes it is recommended to create a new VNET you can delete when the lab ends.
-Take a note of the new VNET being created

    ![Image0003](Media/image0003.png)